raxracks/vlpp-pack/README.md

 # VPK Pack
-Create and automatically copy VPK's on linux
+Create and automatically copy VPK's to a PSVita on linux